-Critics' Choice Awards 2019: Bold menswear shines on the red carpet
+Critics' Choice Awards: Red carpet's best-dressed

 But if the female stars were saving their statement pieces for the Oscars, now just six weeks away, the men treated the Critics' Choice Awards as license to experiment.

 Suits and tuxedos appeared in all manner of unorthodox colors and textures, from Ken Jeong's velvety pink jacket to the fetching dark teal number worn by Shameik Moore of "Spider-Man: Into the Spider-Verse."
-Elsewhere, "Crazy Rich Asians" star Harry Shum Jr. shone -- literally -- in a suave sparkling blazer.
+Elsewhere, "Crazy Rich Asians" star Harry Shum Jr. shone -- literally -- in a suave sparkling blazer by Roberto Cavalli.

 Among the most adventurous male stars were rapper and director Boots Riley, who showed up in what can only be described as a dressing gown, and "Beautiful Boy" actor Timothee Chalamet, who paired a sleek, multi-colored suit by Alexander McQueen with white sneakers.